digitalocean/Kubernetes-Starter-Kit-Developers/15-continuous-delivery-using-gitops/argocd.md

 6. [Kubeseal](https://github.com/bitnami-labs/sealed-secrets/releases/tag/v0.17.3), for encrypting secrets and [Sealed Secrets Controller](https://github.com/bitnami-labs/sealed-secrets) interaction.
 7. [Helm](https://www.helms.sh), for managing `Argo CD` releases and upgrades (optional, but recommended in general for production systems).

-## Understanding Argo CD Concepts for Automated Releases of Applications
+## Understanding Argo CD Concepts for Application Deployment

 Argo CD is using the [Application](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) core concept to manage applications deployment and lifecycle.
-Inside an Argo CD application manifest you define the Git repository hosting your application definitions, as well as the corresponding Kubernetes cluster to be managed.
+Inside an Argo CD application manifest you define the Git repository hosting your application definitions, as well as the corresponding Kubernetes cluster to deploy applications.
 In other words, an Argo CD application defines the relationship between a source repository and a Kubernetes cluster.
 It's a very concise and scalable design, where you can associate multiple sources (Git repositories) and corresponding Kubernetes clusters.

-This way, you can create multi environment setups very easy.
+A major benefit of using applications is that you don't need to deploy Argo to each cluster individually.
+You can use a dedicated cluster for Argo, and deploy applications to all clusters at once from a single place.
+This way, you avoid Argo CD downtime or loss, in case other environments have issues or get decommissioned.

 On top of that, you can group similar applications into a [Project](https://argo-cd.readthedocs.io/en/stable/user-guide/projects).
 Projects permit logical grouping of applications and associated roles/permissions, when working with multiple teams.
 When not specified, each new application belongs to the `default` project.
 The `default` project is created automatically, and it doesn't have any restrictions.
 The default project can be modified, but not deleted.